Modern-day advertisers are nothing but aggregators of eyeballs. They get paid to encourage you to take action.

-We’ve all been MTV’d and Facebooked.
+As a culture, we’ve all been MTV’d and Facebooked.
 Advertising is everywhere now.
 The best advertisers and marketers are Mozart-esque in their ability to make you yearn for something you didn’t even know existed.
-But you already have everything you need; you don’t have to upgrade.
-You needn’t succumb to cultural norms and societal expectations to allay your fears and pacify your discontentment.
+But, in reality, you already have everything you need: you don’t have to upgrade, and you needn’t succumb to societal expectations to pacify your discontentment.

 Hell, maybe your life is a mess.
-Even if it is in shambles, as our lives once were, no product is going to fix your problems.
+Even if it is in shambles, as your two authors’ lives once were, no product is going to fix your problems.
 Only you, through deliberate actions over time, can correct yourself.
-This is not easy—and it certainly is not as sexy as the newest gadget or pill that will solve all your woes—but attempting to fix discontentment with a purchased quick fix is just trying to fix the problem with the problem.
+This is not easy—and it certainly is not as sexy as the newest gadget or pill that will purportedly solve your woes immediately—but attempting to fix discontentment with a quick fix is tantamount to fixing the problem with the problem.
 Because, truth be told, you can buy all the cure-alls and still not be cured; you can obtain all the shiny new thingamajigs and still not impress anyone.

 There will, however, be a new kind of authentic marketing in the future.
-As we consumers continue to get wiser, as we realize we needn’t be fooled by the manufactured unrest promulgated by pop culture, we will begin to find value in genuine people and brands who actually have our best interests in mind.
+As we continue to get wiser—as we realize we needn’t be fooled by the manufactured unrest promulgated by pop culture—we will begin to find value in genuine people and brands who actually have our best interests in mind.

-We, Joshua and Ryan, do our best to fall into this category.
+We, Joshua & Ryan, do our best to fall into this category.
 We open our hearts in an effort to help you open your mind.
-We don’t think there’s anything wrong with offering products and services, that’s how we make a living, but we must add value first if we expect anyone to pay attention in the long run.
+We don’t think there’s anything wrong with offering products and services—that’s how we make a living—but we must add value first if we expect anyone to pay attention in the long run.
 Maybe that doesn’t make us the best advertisers in the world, but it helps us sleep a little better at night.
 Besides, anything less would be disingenuous.

 If you find value in The Minimalists, consider donating a dollar.